tuantla80/Data-Science-on-the-AWS/README.md

     - Explain predictions of a ML model:
       - Each feature value of training data instance is a player in a game
       - ML prediction is the payout (outcome of the game)
-     - Using SHAP framework: can get local (how an individual feature contribute to final model) and global explanations (how data in its entirely contributes to the final model)
+     - Using SHAP framework: can get local (how an individual feature contribute to final outcome) and global explanations (how data in its entirely contributes to the final outcome from ML model)
+     - SHAP can guarantee consistency and local accuracy
+     - But SHAP can be very tim consuming